Table of Contents

 Attorney Ethen Ostroff creates Tik Tok videos that contain information about personal injury law, appealing especially to teenage users.
 He also instructs on common misconceptions and gives tips to those interested in law school.

-7 Tips for Using Tik Tok
+7 Tips for Law Firms and Tik Tok

 Here are some quick tips to successfully promote your brand, generate leads and draw in potential clients using Tik Tok.